-A look at the shattered Zimbabwe that Mugabe left behind
+A look at the shattered Zimbabwe that Mugabe left as leader

 “Mugabe’s departure in 2017 signaled the end of both an era and an error, but it gave birth to another error,” Harare-based political analyst Alexander Rusero said Friday.
 “Mnangagwa’s government was supposed to be a new dawn but whether we are talking about human rights or the economy, it is as if Mugabe never left.
 The only change has been for the worse.”

-At least Mugabe had kept soldiers off the streets, some Zimbabweans have grumbled.
+At least Mugabe had kept soldiers off the streets, some Zimbabweans grumbled.
 Others in recent months have felt their empty pockets and recalled better days, though still terrible, when the country at least had its own feeble currency , no matter how many zeroes it carried in wild hyperinflation.

 “Life was not that good, but it was never this bad,” Harare resident Silas Marongo said Friday, as the country reeled from the death of a 95-year-old man who some had thought would never release his grip on the country, much less life itself.